Results from the Migraine in Aotearoa New Zealand Survey 2022

 Regardless of these debates, people with chronic migraine are often cautious about taking too many acute medications, not only because of the risk of medication adaptation headache but because of potential side effects of the medications themselves or just not wanting to be reliant on drugs to get through the day.

 We had no information about the use of acute medications among people with migraine in New Zealand, until the Migraine in Aotearoa New Zealand Survey 2022.
 From this survey, 520 people answered all the questions about acute medications.

-We asked about medication use in the last month and since medication adaptation headache can’t be diagnosed without three months of medication overuse, our results only give a rough indication of how many people may be at risk of medication adaptation headache and will likely over-estimate the true risk.
+We asked about medication use in the last month and since medication adaptation headaches can’t be diagnosed without three months of medication overuse, our results only give a rough indication of how many people may be at risk of medication adaptation headaches and will likely overestimate the true risk.
 Still, it’s a level of insight we haven’t had before.

-We calculated people at risk of medication adaptation headache by identifying anyone who had reported using one or more of:
+We calculated people at risk of medication adaptation headaches by identifying anyone who had reported using one or more of: